salvaKaraka/Portfolio/src/content/posts/Particle-simulation-starting-point.md

 * **Getters should be declared as const:** This is a common practice in C++ which I didn't know about at the moment of writing the program.
 Declaring the getters as const functions guarantees that they are not going to modify the state of the object they belong to. ***Solved! - 5/14/2024***

 * **Module responsibilities:** The function draw() from Particle is called by the collision handler.
 This is not correct because the collision handler's only responsibility should be updating particle positions.
-A way to fix this could be creating a separate object responsible for rendering the particles on the screen after each position update. ***Working on it***
+A way to fix this could be creating a separate object responsible for rendering the particles on the screen after each position update. ***Solved! - 5/18/2024***

 * **Draw function:** My biggest mistake lies in the way I'm drawing the particles, and it goes hand in hand with the previously mentioned mistake.
 I'm currently compiling and binding the shaders and defining vertex positions for all the particles inside the draw() function on every iteration of the program.
 This is not good for performance and it shouldn't be done this way.
-We only need to compile and bind the shaders once, then we can use translation transformations to move the particles according to their position attribute. ***Working on it***
+We only need to compile and bind the shaders once, then we can use translation transformations to move the particles according to their position attribute. ***Solved! - 5/18/2024***

 * **Bug in the collision algorithm:** The way I calculate particle positions in the simulation introduces a lack of full determinism, which means there's a chance of producing different results for the same input.
 Currently, I calculate and assign positions for each particle one by one.
-The better approach would be to compute the next position for all particles simultaneously, and then assign those positions to each particle at once. ***Working on it***
+The better approach would be to compute the next position for all particles simultaneously, and then assign those positions to each particle at once. ***I might leave this as it is and solve it if I re-do the project from scratch***

 * **This is how it looked before fixing this problems:**
 ![Particles_old](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExdmdhcWpyYnI2Y2h0enExMjdxMGQyZmlodnl3M3JkbDF6bG5uOGs3OSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/7lddaMjsvCgLEh3Ugo/giphy.gif)
 As you can see, now we can simulate **MORE THAN ONE HUNDREAD TIMES** the ammount of particles we could then.

 ## Relevant links:
 * **[Source code](https://github.com/salvaKaraka/Particle_simulation)**: Github repository with the project files.